Diseases & Conditions

 Treatment for tumors in the arms and legs is usually straightforward, however, there may be more challenges when the tumor is located in the spine.

 After a tumor is removed from the spine, a spinal fusion may be needed to support the area.
-A spinal fusion is essentially a "welding" process.
+Spinal fusion is essentially a "welding" process.
 The basic idea is to realign and fuse together the weakened spinal bones so that they heal into a single, solid bone.

 Radiation Therapy and Chemotherapy